diegov-au/System80_MiSTer/README.md

 - **64×16 text** from the real counter chain - 112 character times per line of which 64 are displayed, 12 scan lines per row, 312 lines per frame at 50.77 Hz.
-- **The character generator is the device itself.** A dump of the 52116 in the Z25 socket, used verbatim with no conversion step.
+- **The character generator is the device itself.** A dump of the 52116 in the Z25 socket.
 - **2×3 block graphics**, the machine's only graphics mode.
 - **"Snow"** - the display blanks while the CPU touches video RAM, which is why a real System 80 flickers while BASIC scrolls.
-Modelled, on by default, switchable.
+Modeled, on by default, switchable.
 See below.
 - **Three phosphors** - green, amber, white.